usnews/brightspot-cms/docs/documentation/documentation.md

 `$TOMCAT_PORT` - The port at which tomcat will run.
 Default is 8080.
 You can find this value in $TOMCAT_HOME/conf/server.xml by looking for: "&lt;Connector port="

----

-#### Maven
+### Maven

 [Download](http://maven.apache.org/download.html) and install Maven.

 You will need to create a Maven project in which we will embed the CMS application.
-Begin by running the `mvn archetype` script below, filling in your application's group ID and artifact ID.
+Begin by running the `mvn archetype` script below, filling in your application's Group ID and Artifact ID.
 This will create a Maven folder structure.
 On your command line, cd to the directory you want to build your project within. **Note:** *This should not be within your $TOMCAT_HOME.*

----

-#### Creating your Project, and Embedding the CMS
+### Create Project

-MYARTIFACTID will be your project name.
-MYGROUP will be the directory in which your Java classes (objects) will be placed.

-Your pom.xml will be created, along with the rest of the Maven folder structure.
+MYARTIFACTID will be your project name and MYGROUP will be the directory in which your Java classes (objects) will be placed.
+Running the archetype will create a pom.xml, along with the rest of the Maven folder structure.

 Once your required folder structure is in place run a `mvn clean install` within your `MYARTIFACTID` folder. *You can confirm you are in the correct location if you can see your pom.xml file.*

 A war file will now be created in the `target` directory.
 The CMS application will be embedded into your project: MYARTIFACTID -> target -> MYARTIFACTID -> CMS

 Next step is to create a symbolic link pointing from your Tomcat `ROOT` to your project.
 This only needs to be created once.
 The contents found within the default Apache ROOT in Tomcat must be removed before creating this new link to ROOT.
-This symbolic link allows you to run your application locally with updates seen instantly.
+This symbolic link allows you to run your application locally with updates seen instantly on your local host.

-`ln -s /path/to/your/MYARTIFACTID/src/main/webapp /path/to/your/tomcat/webapps/ROOT`
+`ln -s path/to/your/MYARTIFACTID/src/main/webapp path/to/your/tomcat/webapps/ROOT`

 Note - on a Windows machine, create the Symbolic link with: